xapantu/slides-smt/counting/counting.md

 \forall a:(\sigma \implies \tau), b:(\sigma \implies \tau)\, .\, a \neq b \iff \exists i\: a[i] \implies a[i] \neq b[i]
 \end{align}
 \end{subequations}

+For the first two axioms, it is clear that the SMT solver is only going to take decisions about terms index which appear inside a `store` and a `select`.

 ## `select` and `store` with counting contraints